-From a users' perspective, c3p0 simply provides standard jdbc2 DataSource objects.
-When creating these DataSources, users can control pooling-related, naming-related, and other properties (See Appendix A).
+From a users' perspective, c3p0 simply provides standard jdbc DataSource objects.
+When creating these DataSources, users can control pooling-related, naming-related, and other properties.
+(See Appendix A for a comprehensive list of configuration properties.)
 All pooling is entirely transparent to users once a DataSource has been created.

 There are three ways of acquiring c3p0 pool-backed DataSources: 1) directly instantiate and configure a ComboPooledDataSource bean; 2) use the DataSources factory class; or 3) "build your own" pool-backed DataSource by directly instantiating PoolBackedDataSource and setting its ConectionPoolDataSource.
 Most users will probably find instantiating ComboPooledDataSource to be the most convenient approach.
 Once instantiated, c3p0 DataSources can be bound to nearly any JNDI-compliant name service.

-Regardless of how you create your DataSource, c3p0 will use defaults for any configuration parameters that you do not specify programmatically. c3p0 has built-in, hard-coded defaults, but you can override these by creating a file called c3p0.properties and storing it as a top-level resource in the same CLASSPATH (or ClassLoader) that loads c3p0's jar file.
-As of c3p0-0.9.1, you can also supply a file called c3p0-config.xml for more advanced configuration.
-See Configuration below.
+Regardless of how you create your DataSource, c3p0 will use defaults for any configuration parameters that you do not specify programmatically. c3p0 has built-in, hard-coded defaults, but you can override these with configuration files, placed as top-level resources in the same CLASSPATH (or ClassLoader) that loads c3p0's jar file.

 Perhaps the most straightforward way to create a c3p0 pooling DataSource is to instantiate an instance of com.mchange.v2.c3p0.ComboPooledDataSource.
 This is a JavaBean-style class with a public, no-arg constructor, but before you use the DataSource, you'll have to be sure to set at least the property jdbcUrl.
-You may also want to set user and password, and if you have not externally preloaded the old-style JDBC driver you'll use you should set the driverClass.
+You may also want to set user and password, and, if you use an old-style JDBC driver that you will not externally preload, you should set the driverClass.

-The defaults of any c3p0 DataSource are determined by configuration you supply, or else revert to hard-coded defaults [see configuration properties]. c3p0-0.9.1 and above supports multiple, named configurations.
+The default values of any c3p0 DataSource property are determined by configuration you supply, or else revert to hard-coded defaults [see configuration properties]. c3p0 supports named configurations so that you can configure multiple DataSources.
 If you wish to use a named configuration, construct your com.mchange.v2.c3p0.ComboPooledDataSource with the configuration name as a constructor agument:

 Of course, you can still override any configuration properties programmatically, as above.